-Mobile apps are popping up everywhere in the staffing industry and firms are rushing to find solutions to not fall behind the curve.
-Some simply try to deploy a staffing platform without properly evaluating what this would mean for the future of the agency.
-One of the most important things to investigate is whether a native mobile app or a progressive web app (PWA) better suits your agency’s needs.
+Mobile staffing platforms are popping up everywhere in the staffing industry and firms are rushing to find solutions to not fall behind the curve.
+As you think about how your firm might deploy a staffing platform, one of the most important things to consider is whether a native mobile app, progressive web app (PWA), or mobile optimized website better suits your agency’s needs.

 Native Mobile App Benefits